YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/BPLxDAT.md

-These regs receive the DMA data fetched from RAM by the bit plane address pointers described above.
+These registers receive the DMA data fetched from RAM by the bit plane address pointers described above.
 They may also be rewritten by either micro.
 They act as a 8 word parallel to serial buffer for up